ningpengtao-coder/gitlab-foss/doc/development/testing_guide/frontend_testing.md

 });
 ```

-If you are not able to register handlers to the `Promise`—for example because it is executed in a synchronous Vue life
-cycle hook—you can flush all pending `Promise`s:
+If you are not able to register handlers to the `Promise`—for example because it is executed in a synchronous Vue life cycle hook, please take a look at the [waitFor](#wait-until-axios-requests-finish) helpers or you can flush all pending `Promise`s:

 **in Jest:**